 - 1/4 cup chopped candied ginger optional

 - Preheat the oven to 350 degrees Fahrenheit.

-- In a small bowl, combine the ground flax seed and water, stir and then set aside.
+- In a small bowl, combine the ground flax seed and water, stir and set aside.

-- In a large mixing bowl, combine the flours, baking powder, baking soda, pumpkin pie spice, and ginger.
-Stir to combine.
+- In a medium mixing bowl, whisk together the flours, baking powder, baking soda, salt, and pumpkin pie spice.

 - Allow to cool completely.
-Transfer bread out of the pan.
+Transfer bread out of the pan using the parchment paper.

-- Combine the powdered sugar, 2 teaspoons almond milk, and cinnamon in a small bowl.
+- Combine the powdered sugar, 2 teaspoons milk, and cinnamon in a small bowl.
 Stir well.
-Pour glaze over the top of your cooled bread loaf.
+Pour glaze over the top of your cooled bread loaf and sprinkle with chopped ginger.
 Allow to sit until hardened and then slice and serve!

 - Allow loaf to cool completely before adding glaze for best results.

 - Bread can be stored in an airtight container on the counter for 3-4 days.

 - To freeze, layer parchment paper between slices when adding to a container.
 Bread can be frozen for up to 3 months.